-1. Eligible Applicants
+I. Eligible Applicants

-U.S. and non-U.S. public, private, for-profit, and nonprofit organizations, as well as institutions of higher education, public international organizations, faith based, and non-governmental organizations, are eligible to apply to APS rounds.
-Further, the organization must be a legally-recognized, organizational entity under applicable law, legally registered in a country within the geographic code 937 ("the United States, the recipient country, and developing countries other than advanced developing countries, but excluding any country that is a prohibited source," per ADS 310.3.1.1).
-Each round may further restrict eligibility depending on the funding source of that particular round.
+Applicants must review each round for specific eligibility requirements.
+Each round may restrict eligibility depending on the funding source of that particular round.
 All applicants must comply with all USAID required rules and requirements.
+In general, U.S. and non-U.S. public, private, for-profit, and nonprofit organizations, as well as institutions of higher education, public international organizations, faith based, and non-governmental organizations, are eligible to apply to APS rounds.
+Further, the organization must be a legally-recognized, organizational entity under applicable law, legally registered in a country.